mcarr823/pi-tv-streamer/install/remotes/Lirc.md

 Download the file, then copy it to your LIRC config directory.

+eg. `cp 2wire.lircd.conf /etc/lirc/lircd.conf.d/`

 ### Start LIRC

 Start the LIRC daemon manually:

 `sudo systemctl start lircd`

+Or restart it, if lirc was already running prior to the config being added:

+`sudo systemctl restart lircd`

 Or just wait until you next reboot.